scionproto/scion/doc/BeaconService.md

     // InsertBeacons adds verified beacons to the store.
 Beacons that
     // contain revoked interfaces are not added and do not cause an error.
     InsertBeacons(ctx context.Context, beacon ...beacon.Beacon) error
-    // InsertRevocations inserts the revocation into the BeaconDB.
-    // The provided revocation must be verified by the caller.
-    InsertRevocations(ctx context.Context, revocations ...*path_mgmt.SignedRevInfo) error
-    // DeleteRevocation deletes the revocation from the BeaconDB.
-    DeleteRevocation(ctx context.Context, ia addr.IA, ifid common.IFIDType) error
     // UpdatePolicy updates the policy.
 Beacons that are filtered by all
     // policies after the update are removed.
     UpdatePolicy(ctx context.Context, policy beacon.Policy) error
     // DeleteExpired deletes expired Beacons from the store.
     DeleteExpiredBeacons(ctx context.Context) (int, error)
-    // DeleteExpired deletes expired Revocations from the store.
-    DeleteExpiredRevocations(ctx context.Context) (int, error)
 }
 ```